Record cold, heavy snow grips much of the US, with more on the way

-(CNN)Across the US, temperature records are falling faster than this week's snowflakes in Erie, Pennsylvania, and it's only going to get worse.
+(CNN)Across the United States, temperature records are falling faster than this week's snowflakes in Erie, Pennsylvania, and it's only going to get worse.

 From Portland, Maine, to Danville, Virginia, temperatures fell overnight Friday to lows not seen in decades.
 It was 8 degrees Fahrenheit in Worcester, Massachusetts, breaking a record that had stood since 1903.

-If the present forecast holds true, this will be the third-coldest New Year's Eve ball drop in New York City since the event started in 1907, according to the National Weather Service.
-The expected low will be 8 degrees, with a windchill between minus 10 and zero, forecasters say.
+If the present forecast holds true, this will be the third-coldest New Year's Eve ball drop in New York's Times Square since the event started in 1907, according to the National Weather Service.
+The expected low will be 8 degrees, with a wind chill between minus 10 and zero, forecasters say.

 In Duluth, Minnesota, it felt like it was minus 44 degrees Saturday morning.

-"It's so cold, people can't even walk their dogs without risking frostbite, says CNN meteorologist Jennifer Varian.
+"It's so cold, people can't even walk their dogs without risking frostbite," said CNN meteorologist Jennifer Varian.

-About 70 million people, mainly in the Northeast and Northern Plains, were under a wind chill alert Saturday morning.
+About 70 million people, mainly in the Northeast and northern Plains, were under a wind chill alert Saturday morning.
 That's up from an already whopping 30 million a day earlier.

-It felt like it was minus 38 in Minneapolis, minus 12 in Chicago, minus 6 in Boston, but it's not just the north that's grappling with the cold.
+It felt like it was minus 38 in Minneapolis, minus 12 in Chicago and minus 6 in Boston, but it's not just the north that's grappling with the cold.

 Temperatures will also be unusually low as far south as Texas and Georgia.

+Mississippi and Alabama will see especially low temperatures, according to CNN meteorologist Gene Norman.

 More records are expected to topple in the coming days -- as many as 25 new lows could be set on New Year's Day, the National Weather Service says.